 Why do you think Equity Methods is a top firm to work for?

 The great environment here.
 Also, the work itself is very interesting.
 Tasks are very challenging.
 Every day, there’s something new to do.

 What do you like to do when away from work?

 I like to work out, travel, and cook Chinese food.
 I don’t care for the Chinese food available in restaurants here.
 It’s forced me to cook on my own.
 I’m not the world’s greatest chef, but I like doing it.
 And I like it spicy!
 One time, I invited a group of friends to dinner.
 I applied the same spicy sauce to everything, and my friends complained that all the dishes tasted the same.
 I like road trips, too.
-Two years ago, my boyfriend and I flew to Florida with some friends.
+Two years ago, I flew to Florida with some friends.
 We visited Orlando, Miami, Key West, and Jacksonville.
 At one point we stopped at a small town to go deep sea fishing.
 That was really fun.
 But the weather was so hot, we barely saw any alligators.
 We saw one small one, at the edge of the Everglades.
 That was it.